 Parents and others are welcome to visit district schools.
-For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the main office and comply with all applicable district policies and procedures.
-All visitors should be prepared to show identification.
+For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the principal's office and must comply with all applicable district policies and procedures.

-Individuals may visit classrooms during instructional time only with approval of the principal and teacher.
-Visitors may not interfere with instruction or disrupt the normal school environment.
+Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and only so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.

-All visitors are expected to demonstrate the highest standards of courtesy and conduct.
-Disruptive behavior will not be permitted.
+All visitors are expected to demonstrate the highest standards of courtesy and conduct; disruptive behavior will not be permitted.